dmbarbour/glas/docs/GlasApps.md

           canceled() # monotonic pass/fail
           # constraint: Argument and Result are non-linear

 In this case, the caller provides an 'op' to evaluate in a separate coroutine.
 That coroutine will run just within scope of op, processing Argument and returning Result.
+The op does not need to be atomic: it may freely yield, e.g. to await an HTTP response.
+After completion, Result is then returned to the caller.

+If a bgcall is interrupted, the runtime does not immediately cancel the operation.
+There is a heuristic grace period, an opportunity to reattach via by repeating the call with a matching op and Argument.
+The runtime may share Result even between independent bgcalls.
+However, at some point op may test 'canceled' and pass.
+After this decision, any Result will be discarded, but op may continue to perform cleanup.
+OTOH, if op never queries 'canceled', the opportunity to attach remains open.

+Known Limitations:
+* A bgcall will wait indefinitely for Result.
+If op diverges, so does bgcall.
-Result is then returned to the caller.
-Result is not implicitly cached for longer than it takes to complete this transfer, but op may maintain a cache.
+* Result is not held by the runtime longer than it takes to complete the transfer.
+However, op may explicitly maintain a cache.

-There is a risk that the caller abandons the bgcall, e.g. due to read-write conflict.
-This doesn't halt the generated coroutine.
-There is an opportunity to reattach: concurrent bgcalls with the same op and Argument may share Result.
-Though, the runtime isn't required to do so.

-The op may test whether it has been 'canceled' and voluntarily terminate.
-The canceled condition is monotonic: once observed, any Result is ignored, and another bgcall with same op and Argument will evaluate in a new coroutine.
+* Potential for thrashing when op conflicts with the calling transaction.
+No mitigation, but easy to diagnose and debug.
+Not always a problem if it resolves in a few cycles.

-Other than safe queries, bgcall is useful to trigger background tasks, such as lazy processing of a task queue.
+Other than safe queries, bgcall is useful to trigger safe background tasks, such as lazy processing of a task queue.
 This is arguably 'safe' because we had previously committed to perform that work 'later'.
-I'm sure there are many other reasonable concepts of safety.

 *Note:* In context of a transaction loop, bgcalls can support the incremental computing and non-deterministic choice optimizations.
 Logically, we're repeatedly executing the bgcall.

 ## Foreign Function Interface (FFI)

 I propose a pipelined FFI model.
-A transaction can buffer a stream of commands to an FFI thread or process.
-Those commands may include loading libraries, calling functions, stack shuffling, reading memory, even JIT-compiling C code via [TinyCC](https://github.com/frida/tinycc/tree/main).
-Upon commit, commands are delivered, results may begin to return.
-A future transaction can observe results and issue more commands.
+A transaction builds a stream of commands to be handled by a non-transactional FFI thread.
+The FFI thread interprets this stream, loading libraries, calling functions, reading memory, perhaps even JIT-compiling C code (via TinyCC).
+Results are observed in a future transaction through a queue.

-This integration avoids many challenges of FFI, such as interaction with garbage collectors.

 A viable API: